 We have never met anyone that was proud and wanted to show off their stock, synthetic strap.

-Producing the finest leather camera straps starts with the people who make them.
-We are very proud of the fact that the people who make our straps make leather goods for some of the finest fashion houses and designers in the world.
+Producing the best leather camera straps starts with the people who make them.
+We are very proud of the fact that the people who make our straps make leather goods for some of the best fashion houses and designers in the world.

 We use corrosion resistant chrome plated split rings, made in England, that have been weight tested up to 42lbs before breaking.
 Although we don't recommend using it with those weights, obviously.